will51mps0n/Assembler_and_Simulator/README.md

-# LC-2K Assembler & Simulator
+# Assembler & Simulator

-This project implements a two-part system for the LC-2K architecture:
+This project implements a two-part system for a simulated architecture:
-1. **Assembler** — converts LC-2K assembly code into machine code (`.mc`)
+1. **Assembler** — converts  assembly code into machine code (`.mc`)
-2. **Simulator** — executes LC-2K machine code and prints output based on program logic
+2. **Simulator** — executes machine code and prints output based on program logic

 Written entirely in C and tested using a suite of curated test programs.